Applications for Summer 2023 are now open! Due April 1st, 2023

 This program is supported by funds from the National Science Foundation as part of the Research Experiences for Undergraduates Program.
 The primary purpose of the REU program at WWU is to provide an authentic research experience for undergraduate students with limited access to research at their home institution.
 The REU program is open to all undergraduate students that meet the qualifications listed below.
-An emphasis will be placed on admitting students from community colleges and underrepresented minorities.
+An emphasis will be placed on admitting students from community colleges and those underrepresented in STEM.

 Projects involving REU students at Western Washington University are available in four main fields of study (synthetic chemistry, biochemistry, materials chemistry and computational chemistry).
 There are 3-5 faculty members in each of these categories, which are listed below.
 In addition to being heavily involved in a research project, REU participants will participate in other activities, including a series of weekly professional development workshops, field trips to sites of local interest, and a final symposium/poster session.